 It’s been almost a full year since I evolved into my truest form (AKA dyed my hair platinum), and I can safely say that I’m not the same carefree, bleach-free girl I once was.
 My hair and I, well, we’ve really been through it.
 Over the past year, we’ve officially crossed over from friends with benefits into full-on committed relationship territory, and I’ve learned some important lessons along the way (such as: Treat your hair how you’d like to be treated—like a queen).

 This journey, as with all relationships, has had its ups and downs.
 There was the time I accidentally broke off all my hair after overdoing it with a keratin treatment.
-There was the time I cancelled on a date an hour before because my colorist was able to squeeze me in last minute (oops).
-There was the time my friend told me I should just give up on dating because I didn’t actually have time for a significant other, since my hair was too high-maintenance.
+There was the time I canceled a date an hour before because my colorist was able to squeeze me in last minute (oops).
+There was the time my friend told me I should just give up on dating because I didn’t actually have time for a significant other since my hair was too high-maintenance.

-Through all of these highs and lows, I’ve come to understand what it takes to have a head of bright, shiny, platinum hair, and the immense responsibility and dedication it requires (as they say: with great platinum, comes great responsibility).
+Through all of these highs and lows, I’ve come to understand what it takes to have a head of bright, shiny, platinum hair, and the immense responsibility and dedication it requires (as they say: With great platinum comes great responsibility).